rodrigolopezguerra/node-https-proxy-catcher/README.md

 # 2. Modify

-SOME_URL_TO_CATCH : replace by desired path and change the returned json as desired SOME_OTHER_URL_CATCHING_DATA : example where request payload is catch
+IP_OF_DESTINATION : the actual ip of destination for the catched traffic SOME_URL_TO_CATCH : replace by desired path and change the returned json as desired SOME_OTHER_URL_CATCHING_DATA : example where request payload is catch